 - Instapage pop-ups do not have exit intent pop-up capabilities — this was unfortunate as our past client landing page design always included exit-intent pop-ups.
 Still, we coupled Instapage with ConvertBox to make up for this missing feature.

 - The cost.
 Instapage is expensive compared to some of its competitors but does have some advantages in its prices (see the alternatives section below).

 These are the benefits and drawbacks Instapage has based on my own and my team’s experience using it for PPC campaigns.

 After three months of using Instapage, I’m glad we made the switch.
-The Instapage dashboard and page builder let us onboard a new client (or project) in minutes.
+The Instapage dashboard and drag and drop landing page editor let us onboard new clients in less time.

 Will Instapage be worth it to you?

 That depends on how you’ll use Instapage.
 In my experience as a blogger and a marketing agency owner, I’m convinced that Instapage is more suited for company marketing teams or digital marketing agencies that focus on paid advertising.

 For company marketing teams, Instapage can help create a professional-looking landing page for your new product launch.

 Additionally, you can collaborate on the new product launch in an Instapage Workspace by splitting up the work on designing multiple landing pages and giving each other feedback without logging out of the Instapage dashboard.

 For marketing agencies, paid advertising campaigns are the name of the game.
 With Instapage, you can create custom landing pages for your clients’ Search Ads (i.e. Google & Microsoft Ads) and Social Ads (i.e. Facebook & Instagram Ads).